 - Provide an electronic copy of your statement of intent clearly identifying your chosen area of interest (Accounting and Control, Entrepreneurship, Finance, Health Systems, or Organizational Behaviour and Human Resources).
 The statement of intent should be between 800 and 1000 words.

-- Provide results of either the GMAT (Graduate Management Admissions Test) or the GRE (Graduate Record Examination), scoring at least in the 80th percentile.
+- Provide competitive GMAT (Graduate Management Admissions Test) or the GRE (Graduate Record Examination) results.

 - Provide a writing sample, such as a scholarly paper, between 10 and 15 pages in length.